 Minors are available to bachelor's degree-seeking students.
-A minor will consist of 5-6 courses (15-18 credits).
-For more information and list of available minors, please refer to page 135.
+A minor will consist of 5-6 courses (15-18 credits) and must be in a subject outside of your chosen major.

 Elective Distributions

 Each degree student must, within his or her program, meet minimum liberal arts distributions as outlined in the requirements for graduation either through course work at Fisher College or through transfer credit.